mertalbaba/GT-DQN/README.md

-# Continuous DQN
+# GT-DQN
-Autonomous Driving Policy through Deep Q-Networks
+Synergistic combination of hieararchical game theory and deep reinforcement learning.

 ## Summary
-Combination of DQN and level-k reasoning is proposed in this work to model human driver behaviors through driving policies.oposals.
+Combination of DQN and level-k reasoning is proposed in this work to model human driver behaviors through driving policies proposals.

 ## Dependencies